johnzastrow/johnzastrow.github.io/_posts/2024-12-28-my-common-git-commands.md

 It's often easier to first create a new repository on GitHub using the web interface, and then add it as a remote to your local repository.
 Here are the steps to do that:
 1. Go to GitHub and create a new repository.
 You can choose to initialize it with a README, .gitignore, or license if you want, but it's not necessary if you already have a local repository.
 2. Once the repository is created, you'll be taken to the repository page.
 Click on the
-3. "Code" button and copy the URL of the repository (either HTTPS or SSH, depending on your preference).
+3. "Code" button and copy the URL of the repository (either HTTPS or SSH, depending on your preference, though SSH works better most of the time for later operations).
 4. Open your terminal and navigate to your local repository.
 5. Add the GitHub repository as a remote to your local repository using the following command:
 6. ```bash
 git remote add origin <repository-url>
+# for example:
+# git remote add origin https://github.com/username/repository.git
 ```
 Replace `<repository-url>` with the URL you copied from GitHub.
 7. Now you can push your local commits to the GitHub repository using: